Our favourite national parks in Quebec

 The scene: There’s no denying the appeal of this triple-sector conservation area (Baie-Éternité, Tadoussac, and Baie-Sainte-Marguerite) that was set up as a national park in 1983.
 Located along the eastern end of the Saguenay River, it packs plenty into its 319.3 square kilometres; mostly superb wildlife (wolf, black bear, moose), a series of bays, coves and dazzling cliffs, and waters that are home to four species of whale: blue, fin, minke and beluga.
 And then, of course, there’s the mysterious-looking Saguenay Fjord - the result of a geological collapse of glaciers thousands of years ago.
 Ranked as the world’s longest low-altitude fjord, it extends to 105 kilometres and rather unusually releases its waters to an estuary and not an ocean.

 See and do: Explore the glacier-shaped cliffs on a zodiac boat, spend the night in one of the park’s rustic cabins, huts or campsites, and hit the dedicated hiking trails (the 1.6-kilometre Des Méandres-à-Falaises in the Baie-Éternité Area only takes an hour and is by far the easiest).
-Sailing, sea kayaking, skiing, snowshoeing, ice fishing, and aerial adventures are available.
+Sailing, sea kayaking and aerial adventures are yours to enjoy with skiing, snowshoeing and ice fishing on offer in the winter months.

 Gaspésie National Park